dmachard/dmachard.github.io/content/posts/0046-dnsdist-blacklist.md

 tags: ['powerdns', 'dnsdist', 'blacklist', 'cdb']
 ---

-This procedure explains how to configure dnsdist to block ads/malwares domains effectively.
+A DNSdist configuration example to block big list of ads/malwares domains effectively with a CDB database and dynamic reload.

 Download the following CDB blocklist file https://github.com/dmachard/blocklist-domains and put-it in /etc/dnsdist/conf.d/